 A collaboration between the Armory and Learning Works Charter School, artWORKS encourages teens from different backgrounds to express themselves through a combination of media arts and fine arts.
 We creatively engage teens in improving academic performance, deepening cultural awareness, developing positive social skills, and teaching creative pursuits that matter in school and in the real world.

-Winter artWORKS classes begin registering November 14.
-Classes are free all for Middle School and High School Students, but registration is required.
+Classes are free for all for Middle School and High School Students, but registration is required.

 The Armory is a founding member of this interdisciplinary collaborative of LA County-based nonprofit art organizations.
-AIYN provides exceptional arts programming in order to build resiliency and wellness, eliminate recidivism, and transform the juvenile justice system.
+Arts for Healing & Justice Network provides exceptional arts programming in order to build resiliency and wellness, eliminate recidivism, and transform the juvenile justice system.
 Since 2015, Armory Teaching Artists have collaborated with incarcerated teens at nearly a dozen County probation facilities to produce vibrant, collaborative murals resonating with themes of hope.